The Trench (film)

-The Trench is a 1999 British war film directed by William Boyd and starring Paul Nicholls and Daniel Craig.
+The Trench is a 1999 war film written and directed by William Boyd and starring Paul Nicholls and Daniel Craig.
 It depicts the experiences of a group of young British soldiers in the 48 hours leading up to the Battle of the Somme in 1916.

 James D'Arcy, Cillian Murphy and Ben Whishaw also appear.

-Synopsis
+Plot

 In the days leading up to the Battle of the Somme, lance corporal Dell shows the platoon his collection of softcore pornography.
 Private Billy MacFarlane remarks to his brother Eddie that one of the girls looks familiar to him.
 Their fun is broken up by Sergeant Winter, who then meets with their commander, Lieutenant Harte.
 Harte informs him that the platoon will be "going over" in the third wave of the anticipated battle, carrying supplies in relative safety.
 That night while on watch, Eddie is reprimanded by Sergeant Winter for trying to look through a hole in the trench.
 When he gets off watch, Billy annoys him with questions about the girl from the photo he recognizes; Billy convinces himself it was a young woman named Maria who worked at the Post Office.

 In the morning, the platoon are summoned to the ready in anticipation of an attack.
 After a stand down, the platoon members again egg Eddie on to look through the hole.
 Relenting, he sees and describes a scene of relative peace and beauty before being shot in the jaw and neck.
 Billy looks on traumatized as Eddie is taken away on a stretcher.
-Later, Private Deamis (Ben Whishaw) tries to console him, but is rebuffed.
+Later, Private Deamis tries to console him, but is rebuffed.

 A Colonel and Public Affairs division arrive and stage a motivational scene with the men, wherein the Colonel tells them that the forthcoming battle will be easy because the German army has been relentlessly bombarded by the British.
 After an awkward, forced speech, the men are told to cheer.
 As the Colonel leaves wishing them luck, Private Daventry remarks that he will not be with them.
 Winter takes him aside and harshly admonishes him for his disrespect.
 Later, after a pair of privates is sent on an errand, Billy comes upon their fragmented remains, having been hit by a shell.
 He returns to Winter and Harte, further traumatized.